 Availability Location Mode Non-standard teaching period UWA (Perth) Face to face

 - This unit aims to give students an insight into the latest developments in research that are of particular relevance to pharmacy and also to provide them with essential research skills in literature searching, the analysis of the strength of published information as well as the dissemination of research findings.
 Students write a literature review on an allocated research topic, which forms the background and basis for the Pharmacy Research Project (PHCY5614) to be undertaken in the final semester, and hence, instilling an appreciation of how new knowledge is acquired and applied.

-- Students are able to (1) appreciate current developments in research that are of particular relevance to pharmacy; (2) objectively critique new findings on health-related research; (3) demonstrate a sound understanding of research methodology and statistics; (4) appraise various literature and document literature search strategies and results; and (5) demonstrate a high level of written and oral communication skills.
+- Students are able to (1) appreciate current developments in research that are of particular relevance to pharmacy; (2) objectively critique new findings on health-related research; (3) demonstrate a sound understanding of research methodology and the research process; (4) appraise various literature and document literature search strategies and results; and (5) demonstrate a high level of written communication skills.

-- Typically this unit is assessed in the following ways: (1) literature review; (2) mid-semester test; and (3) article critique exercise.
+- Indicative assessments in this unit are as follows: (1) literature review; (2) mid-semester test; and (3) annotated bibliography.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.

 - Associate Professor Connie Locher

 - online lectures, face-to-face tutorials, other e-tivities, approximate workload 4 hours per week (varies from week to week)